From flip to hold: 20+ years of PE investment in B2B events

 The Strategic Exit Bottleneck

-At the other end of the spectrum, Informa sits almost alone.
+At the other end of the buyer spectrum, Informa sits almost alone.
 The UBM 2018 (£3.8bn) and Tarsus 2023 ($940m EV) deals top these charts for a reason.
 Informa is the only buyer big enough to absorb assets at PE-prime exit prices, softened by significant “synergies” and turn them into balance-sheet earnings.
 Reed/RELX bought Mack Brooks in 2019 (~£200m) but has been quiet since.

 As we all know, there isn't a third strategic player of comparable appetite or size.
 Which means: PE owners selling at the upper end of the size curve have one realistic strategic exit, and that creates pressure to do something other than wait for Informa to call.
 Co-control deals and continuation funds can partly be seen as a response to that thin strategic bid.
 (Who’d go for an IPO these days?)